Associate Professor and Chair, University of San Francisco School of Management

-Dr. Villarreal is Associate Professor of Marketing at the University of San Francisco and received his Ph.D. from The University of Texas at Austin.
+Dr. Villarreal is Associate Professor and Chair of the Department of Marketing at the University of San Francisco.
+He received his Ph.D. from The University of Texas at Austin.
 Dr. Villarreal’s expertise is in segmentation in multicultural consumer behavior.
 His research focuses on understanding how consumer segmentation, both within and between ethnic groups, is related to brand attitudes, brand loyalty, and media consumption.
 This unique research approach has been successfully applied to better understand consumer segmentation with Hispanic-Americans, African-Americans, and Asian-Americans.
 His work has been published in the Journal of Advertising Research, the Journal of Marketing Theory and Practice, the Journal of Brand Strategy, Applied Psychological Measurement, and a forthcoming publication in the inaugural issue of the Journal of Cultural Marketing Strategy.
 Dr. Villarreal teaches Marketing Research, Integrated Marketing Communications, Brand Strategy, and Marketing Implications of Culture & Ethnic Identity.
 He has worked closely with advertising and marketing research firms in San Antonio, Texas and Miami, Florida.

 Villarreal, R., & Blozis, S. A. (2015).
 The importance of the analytic approach to the multi-group ethnic identity measure in the study of Hispanic media behavior.
 Journal of Cultural Marketing Strategy, 1(1), 32-44.